 Massachusetts Government Workers Adopt Hybrid Work Model

-With almost half of the commonwealth’s government employees working in a hybrid or remote environment, Lieutenant Governor Karyn Polito discusses the future of hybrid work.
+With almost half of Massachusetts' government employees working in a hybrid or remote environment, Lieutenant Governor Karyn Polito discusses the future of hybrid work.

 Nearly half of Massachusetts’ 42,000 government workers are performing their jobs in a hybrid or remote environment in 2022, according to Lieutenant Governor Karyn Polito.